-As an alternative, some independent system (with tank, pump and spray booms), have being developed which can be clamped under the fuselage as a detachable pod (i.e. instead the luggage chest); these systems allow to convert quickly regular planes into spraying aircrafts.
+As an alternative, some independent system (with the tank, pump and spray booms), have been developed which can clamp under the fuselage as a detachable pod (i.e., instead of the luggage chest); these systems allow to convert quickly regular planes into spraying aircraft.

 POD spraying systems for small aircraft; self-container spraying system which can rig under a small plane as a POD (luggage trunk).
 It is quick and easy to convert to a normal plane usually devoted to good or passenger transportation into a spraying aircraft.
 The capacity of these systems is around 1.5 t of dispersant.

 Self-contained airborne spraying systems are built to suit large transport airplanes which have rear cargo doors able to remain open during the flight.
-Containerized units comprise tank, power pack, pump and retractable spray arms and can be easily loaded into the cargo hold.
+Containerized units comprise tank, power pack, pump, and retractable spray arms and can quickly load into the cargo hold.

 Fixed spraying systems for helicopters are mounted under the fuselage and are made up of the same parts as the units built-in fixed-wing aircraft.

 Helicopter spray buckets can be used with any helicopter having a cargo hook for underslung loads.
 Units are self-contained (tank, pump, power pack, spraying arms) and can be remotely